koi/libkoi/README.md

 ## Community

 ## License
-lyInclude is licensed under the GPL3 license.
+libkoi is licensed under the GPL3 license.

 ## Credits